Builder Pattern

 Builder constructed: com.javapapers.sample.designpattern.builder.House@7d772e

-Nice example dude, thank you :)
+Nice example with java for builder pattern dude, thank you :)

 Thank You dude